bmoshe/bootcamp-backend/README.md

 end
 ```

-Rails will automatically infer that this association is bound to the `user_id` attributes, and that it refers
+Rails will automatically infer that this association is bound to the `user_id` attribute, and that it refers
 to the `User` model.

 Similarly, it we wanted to define the inverse association, we would write: